 5. Do not include academic records (i.e., report cards or transcripts), medical records, recommendations, legal documents, or other normally privileged information.

 6. Enter your name and active email address where required.
 Anonymous complaints are not reviewed.
 A copy of the full complaint will be included in our correspondence to the school.

 Unless otherwise indicated (i.e. noted above in red), complaints are reviewed within 20 business days of receipt. **This is a review period, not a resolution period.**

-Unless otherwise indicated, complaints are reviewed within 15 business days of receipt.
-If violations of Honor Society policy are identified, the school will be contacted following the review, and an outline for corrective action will be provided to the school.
-Updates regarding your complaint will be sent via email.
-The national office cannot guarantee a resolution timeframe or outcome regarding the individual selection or membership status of a student as a result of the complaint investigation.
+Next steps: If violations of Honor Society policy are identified, the school will be contacted following the review, and an outline for corrective action will be provided to the school.
+The national office will work to bring the chapter into compliance with national policies.
+For documentation purposes, updates regarding your complaint will be sent via email from email@example.com only, and not by phone.